19PHOBOSS98/VS2-SKY-LEVIATHANS/README.md

      Each drone has a unique ship-ID.
 You can view this by right-clicking on their turtles when they start-up for the first time.
      Take note of each of your drone's ID.

-     We need to edit the following Lua scripts:
+     We need to edit the following Lua scripts and set each of their `DRONE_IDs` list:
         * Swarm Controller Tablet > `swarm_controller.lua`
         * Debugger Tablet > `debugger_leviathan.lua`
         * Head Drone > `firmwareScript.lua`

- 15.
+ 15. Run Debugger

+      In your Debugger tablet run `debugger_leviathan.lua` and press the `t` key to (re)initialize the leviathan drones with their proper settings (debugger_leviathan.lua > `SEGMENT_DELAY`)

- 16.
+ 16. Run Swarm Controller

+     In your Swarm Controller tablet run `swarm_controller.lua`.
+The swarm controller UI should appear.
+You can configure each of the drone by clicking on one of their IDs on the list on the left side of the screen.

  17.

 ### Setting Lua Scripts